- Japanese knotweed (Polygonum cuspidatum or Fallopia japonica) also known as Japanese bamboo, false bamboo, Himalayan

 |Leaf Description:||The best way to distinguish knotweed species from one another is to examine their leaves.
 Each species has smooth leaves that grow alternate along the stem.|

-• Giant knotweed has the largest leaves, measuring 12 inches (30 centimeters) wide and 18 inches (45 centimeters) long.
+• Giant knotweed has the largest leaves, measuring up to 12 inches (30 centimeters) wide and 18 inches (45 centimeters) long.
 Each leaf is leathery and heart shaped.

 • Bohemian knotweed’s leaves look like a combination of Japanese and giant knotweed leaves and usually 7 inches (20 centimeters) long.

 Winged seeds spread by flying in the wind or floating on water.
 Seeds can remain viable in soil for up to 15 years.

 |Bloom Time:||July to September|

 - These plants tolerate partial shade but prefer areas that receive full sun.

 - Knotweed forms dense thickets that shade out native plants and exclude wildlife.

 What we’re doing about it:

 - All knotweed species are a priority for the Tualatin SWCD.
 As such, our Invasive Species Program has been actively monitoring and treating it throughout the watershed.

 - If identified within Washington County, a specially trained crew can come out survey for it.
 If found, the crew will treat the infestation for free.

 What you can do about it:

 - Please report any infestations to the Oregon Invasive Species Hotline.

 - Do not mow, cut, dig, or compost this plant!
 These actions cause it to rapidly spread.

 Noxious Weed Listing: